mfoemmel/fig/README.md

     $ echo "print 'hello'" > lib/hello.foo
     $ fig --publish hello-lib/3.2.1

-Now we'll move to a different directory (or replace the current ".fig" file) and create a new ".fig" file:
+Now we'll move to a different directory (or delete the current ".fig" file) and create a new ".fig" file:

     retrieve FOOPATH->lib/[package]
     config default